leoswing/comparequeries-datasource-rc/README.md

 ## How It Works

-Use this for all new dashboards on Grafana 11, 12, and 13+.
+Use this for all new dashboards on Grafana 11.x, 12.x, and 13.x, and it is the recommended flow for newer versions.

 In a `-- Mixed --` panel, add a **CompareQueries** query row, pick a **Target Datasource**, build the target query inline, and add one or more **Time-shift** rows.